News from the Foad Surname DNA Project

 Haplogroup I1a M253+ → Z58+ → Z59+ → Z60+ → Z140+ → F2642+ → CTS6739+ → Y1843+ → A1553+

 These mutations have accumulated over many thousands of years but the more recent ones, especially Y1843, are not that old.
-With continued testing of many men and research to compare their polymorphisms, we hope eventually to find a polymorphism that is specific to our haplogroup I1 family line of Foads, and that might be only a few hundred years old.
+With continued testing of many men and research to compare their polymorphisms, we hope eventually to find a polymorphism that is specific to our haplogroup I1 family line of Foads, and that mutation might be only a few hundred years old.
 Then we can connect the genetic haplotree with our family tree.
-But we are not there yet so we must be patient.
+But we are not there yet.

 Even so, this is amazing progress for our still-small project although, obviously, we must test more Foads and Foats.